Home > Blog Posts > Getting a Personal Loan with Bad Credit

 To deal with life’s little surprises people are increasingly turning to instant cash loans.
-These are smaller loans that can often be approved quickly without the need to jump through all the hoops most major banks hold out for you.
+These are smaller loans that can often be approved quickly.
+The process is usually less rigorous than those of big banks.

 Many people find these unsecured loans ideal if they are just starting out and have few assets or next to no credit history.
-They are also excellent for people who have bad credit or whose finances have taken a beating over the years meaning they don’t have much in the way of or any savings at all.
+They can also be excellent for people who have bad credit, or whose finances have taken a beating over the years.

 How do you get a bad credit history?

-A bad credit score can happen through missed payments for utilities or through defaulting on repayments on any fast cash loans.
+A bad credit score can happen through missed payments for utilities.
+They can happen through defaulting on repayments on any fast cash loans.
+They can come from multiple credit applications in a short time.
 Even if you caught up with those missed repayments or were late paying in the first place, it could still be on your credit history for five years after the fact.
+The fact is many factors, even those you might not think about, can play a role in affecting your credit rating.

-Bad credit can even happen accidentally if you happen to go on holiday and forget to pay a bill that is due.
-Or if you relied on another person, such as a flat mate, to pay it and they didn’t.
+Bad credit can happen accidentally if you simply forget a bill, or if you relied on another person, such as a flat mate, to pay it and they didn’t.

 However, life happens and sometimes circumstances seem to conspire against you.
 Unexpected bills turn up, accidents happen or illness strikes, preventing you from earning your usual paycheck.
 If you don’t pay what you owe when the payment is due, your credit history will suffer.
 It is a good idea to check your history, so you know what you are up against.

 Many people get stuck with credit card loans that have such high-interest rates they can never afford to pay it all back.
-All they can manage is the interest on the loan, which doesn’t pay down the principle, so they can be paying interest for years on a loan that should have been done and finished with a long time ago.
+All they can manage is the interest on the loan, which doesn’t pay down the principle.
+This means they can be paying interest for years on a loan that should have been done and finished with a long time ago.

-Why you need to improve your credit history?
+Why do you need to improve your credit history?

 Having a bad credit history can really impact your life.
 You may find it difficult to purchase a car so you can get to work.
 It may be impossible to get a home loan, and it may be difficult to even rent a home or do many of the things we take for granted and are essential parts of our culture – even something as simple as a monthly data plan for your phone.